waldequincke/algo-test/README.md

 * **Immutable State:** Ensures that the BFS queue operations are inherently thread-safe and optimized for JIT (Just-In-Time) compilation.

 ### 4. Performance Paradox: "The Speed Bottleneck"
-A fascinating discovery during testing was the **"Too Fast to Scale"** phenomenon.
-Because the BFS algorithm executes in sub-millisecond time (`X-Runtime-Ms: ~0.12ms`), the system initially failed to scale at 20:20.

-The requests were so fast that they did not persist in the "Active Concurrency" queue long enough to trigger the AWS default threshold of 100.
-This led to the final architectural decision: **tuning the infrastructure to match the high velocity of the code.**
+A key discovery during benchmarking was that **Envoy (App Runner's proxy) queues requests before they reach the instance**, acting as a buffer.
+This means the App Runner auto-scaler observes only the requests that actively reach the instance — not the total concurrent connections.
+With the default concurrency threshold of 100, the single instance never appeared saturated to the scaler, even under 250 concurrent connections.

 **The Lesson:** "Fast code is invisible to slow infrastructure.
-To scale a sub-millisecond service, you must move from reactive scaling to sensitive scaling."
+When Envoy absorbs your burst, the scaler never sees it."

 ---